simonsobs/BBSims/README.md

 # LB_mbs
-Library for producing map based simulations for the LiteBIRD experiment
+Library for producing map based simulations for the Simons Observatory BB-AWG

 ## Requirments